mahicshah/FM-codes/README.md

 This branch contains codes on the following topics:
 ```
--> CODE to convert text file to excel and conversion of that excel to csv using JAVA
+* Convert a text file to excel sheet, and convert that excel sheet to csv file.

--> CODE on interfaces

--> CODE on generics

--> CODE on lambda expressions

--> CODE to convert a given text file into a 2D array with ascii values and changing the ascii values to change the contents of the file
+* Convert a given text file to a 2D array with ASCII values, change the ascii values, then convert it back to a new text file.
+Check if the two text files are same or not.

--> CODE to show the the utilisation of multthread
 ```